Puerto Rico statehood movement: 2024 referendum

 In July 2024, Governor Pedro Pierluisi called a plebiscite on the status of Puerto Rico in November 2024; for the first time the island's current status as a U.S. territory was not an option during the non-binding plebiscite.
 The executive order followed the U.S. House of Representatives' 2022 approval of a bill to help Puerto Rico move toward a change in territorial status.
 Voters were given the choice of statehood, independence, or independence with free association, the terms of which would be negotiated regarding foreign affairs, U.S. citizenship, and use of the U.S. dollar.
 The Popular Democratic Party called for a blank vote for not including the Commonwealth or the current system.

-In the November 5 referendum, the top choice was statehood which garnered 57% of votes.
+In the November 5 referendum, the top choice was statehood which garnered 59% of valid votes and 49% of all votes.

 Support outside Puerto Rico

-In 1982, Ronald Reagan announced his belief that the statehood would benefit the United States and Puerto Rico, but also that he supported the Puerto Ricans right to self-determination.
-He did reject outside influences on the process, saying that it should be a matter between the United States and Puerto Rico.
+In 1982, Ronald Reagan announced his belief that the statehood would benefit the United States and Puerto Rico, but also that he supported the Puerto Ricans' right to self-determination.
+He rejected outside influences on the process, saying that it should be a matter between the United States and Puerto Rico.

 Support for Puerto Rican statehood has been expressed by former presidents George H. W. Bush, George W. Bush, Barack Obama, and Joe Biden, as well as Massachusetts governor and U.S. senator Mitt Romney, former U.S. Representative Don Young, U.S. Representative Steny Hoyer, former U.S. Representative Stephanie Murphy, U.S. Representative Darren Soto, former Florida governor and U.S. Representative Charlie Crist, former Florida governor (now U.S. Senator) Rick Scott, former U.S. Senator (now U.S. Secretary of State) Marco Rubio, former Florida governor Jeb Bush, U.S. Virgin Islands Governor Albert Bryan, and American Samoa Delegate to Congress Amata Coleman Radewagen.
-Former Senator and Presidential Candidate, Bob Dole, strongly supported a vote for Puerto Rico statehood.
+Former Senator and Presidential Candidate, Bob Dole, strongly supported a vote for Puerto Rican statehood.

 Florida governor Ron DeSantis has been in favor of Puerto Rican statehood, and also helped co-sponsor the 2018 Puerto Rican Admission Act.

-A poll of over 7,200 in 2024, found that nearly 60% of Americans support statehood for Puerto Rico.
+A poll of over 7,200 in 2024 found that nearly 60% of Americans support statehood for Puerto Rico.